monasca/monasca-aggregator/README.md

 Kafka offsets are manually committed after an aggregation is produced to allow processing to start from where the last successful aggregation ended.
 Therefore, aggregations are computed with no data loss.

 * Domain Specific Language (DSL).
-A nice DSL for specifying aggregations.
+A simple expressive DSL for specifying aggregations.
 See, [aggregations.yaml](aggregations.yaml).

 * Performance. > 50K metrics/sec, but we're not exactly sure how fast it is.
 It is possible it is greater than 100K metrics/sec, but we'll need a different testing strategy to verify.

-* Testable.
-Due to it's lightweight design and footprint, as well as ability to specify small windows sizes, it is very easy to test.
-For example, for testing purpose it is possible to aggregate with 10 second window sizes.

 * Written in Go.

 * Dependencies:

-  * Dependent on only a few Go libraries as follows:
+  * Dependent on only the following Go libraries:

     * [Confluent's Apache Kafka client for Golang](https://github.com/confluentinc/confluent-kafka-go)